KJ-Kyle/it3038c-scripts/Labs/README.md

 print(b)
 ```

-The .arange function alows for the simple creation of an in-order array
+The .arange function allows for the simple creation of an in-order array

 We can now create multiple arrays using the .reshape function